 Transmission Service Charges

-Directly
+Directly-Connected Electricity Storage Facilities

+Pursuant to the OEB Order EB-2022-0325, effective April 1, 2026, for each dispatch interval during which a directly-connected electricity storage facility receives an IESO real-time market energy dispatch instruction to withdraw energy from the IESO-controlled grid, the electricity storage facility’s transmission network service demand, line connection service demand, and transformation connection service demand for that dispatch interval will be reduced by the associated allocated quantity of energy withdrawn.

-Embedded Generation
+Embedded Generation Facilities or Embedded Electricity Storage Facilities

-If, as a host transmission customer, a market participant has an embedded generation facility that:
+If, as a host transmission customer, a market participant has an embedded generation facility or an embedded electricity storage facility that:

 was approved after October 30, 1998;

-is not separately registered as a generation facility in the IESO-administered markets;
+is not separately registered as an embedded generation facility or an embedded electricity storage facility in the IESO-administered markets;

-meets the applicable Ontario Transmission Rate Schedule requirement;
+meets the applicable Ontario Transmission Rate Schedule requirements;

-is rated at greater than or equal to 1 megawatt (MW) (2 MW for renewable generators), and less than 20 MW;the host transmission customer choose to meet the existing wholesale metering installation standards or to use the alternative standard detailed in MR Ch.
-6 s.
-4.5.
+is rated, per unit, at greater than or equal to 1 megawatt (MW) for non-renewable generation (2 MW for renewable generation), and less than 20 MW;

+is rated, per unit, at greater than or equal to 2 MW for embedded electricity storage facility, and less than 20 MW; and

+the host transmission customer chooses to use the alternative metering installation standard detailed in MR Ch.
+6, s.
+4.5, the transmission customer must determine the annual adjustment amount of applicable transmission service charges.

-A transmission customer that chooses the alternative metering installation standard for embedded generation The adjustment amount must be agreed to by the transmitter and submitted to the IESO annually as per Table 3-1 below.
-In the event that the IESO does not receive this information in a timely manner, the installed maximum continuous rating (as registered) for the embedded generation to determine an adjustment amount will be used by the IESO.
+The annual adjustment amount must be agreed to by the transmitter and submitted to the IESO annually as set out in Table 3-1 below.
+In the event that the IESO does not receive this information in a timely manner, the IESO will use the installed maximum continuous rating (as registered) of the embedded generation facility or embedded electricity storage facility to determine the applicable adjustment amount.

 Calculation Methodology

-Line and transformation connection service charges are calculated monthly for all delivery points with embedded generation facilities registered under the Alternative Metering Installation Standards for Embedded Generation Facilities per MR Ch.
-6 s.
+Line connection service charges and transformation connection service charges are calculated monthly for all delivery points with embedded generation facilities and embedded electricity storage facilities registered under the Alternative Metering Installation Standards for Embedded Generation Facilities per MR Ch.
+6, s.
 4.5.

 On a monthly basis, the host transmission customer will:

-download the participant transmisison tariff data file;
+download the participant transmission tariff data file;

-add the hourly generation values for the embedded generator to the hourly demand data for the delivery point associated with the embedded generation; and
+add the hourly generation or injection values for the embedded generation facility or embedded electricity storage facility to the hourly demand data for the delivery point associated with the embedded generation facility or embedded electricity storage facility; and

-determine the new monthly maximum hourly peak value for the delivery point and compare it to the settled monthly maximum hourly peak value.
+determine the new monthly maximum hourly peak value for the delivery point and compare it with the settled monthly maximum hourly peak value.
 If the new peak is higher, then:

 calculate the incremental line connection service charges (if applicable) by multiplying the line connection tariff by the incremental peak value; and